Episode 2 of our 4-part watchalong of the fantasy epic Yona of the Dawn with Caitlin, Peter, and special guest 1/4th of Gabriella!

 PETER: Damn, just straight up like destiny handed her a bureaucrat to handle the country.

-CAITLIN: Yeah, no, he’s brilliant and kinda arrogant but also a sweet, sweet boy, he who loves his foster father.
+CAITLIN: Yeah, no, he’s brilliant and kinda arrogant but also a sweet, sweet boy who loves his foster father.

 CAITLIN: Who is completely incapable of taking care of himself.

-CAITLIN: But I thought that was one of the sadder parts of the series so far is when Yoon realized that Ik-Soo was trying to make him leave.
-Because Ik-Soo knows that Yoon has a greater purpose in life than just taking care of this…than just taking care of this one person. [sad] But Yoon love him, he doesn’t wanna go.
+But I thought that was one of the sadder parts of the series so far is, when Yoon realized that Ik-Soo was trying to make him leave.
+Because Ik-Soo knows that Yoon has a greater purpose in life than just taking care of this…than just taking care of this one person. [sadly] But Yoon love him, he doesn’t wanna go.

 PETER: If he’s still alive, they could probably post him up.